LiviuCaciulatu/carsevice/README.md

 - Deploy backend routes as AWS Lambda functions (or a small VPS) and use SNS + Textract StartDocumentTextDetection for PDFs.
 - Configure `AWS_TEXTRACT_SNS_TOPIC_ARN` and `AWS_TEXTRACT_ROLE_ARN` for async PDF processing.

+Important for cPanel/static uploads:

+- This project uses `pdfjs-dist` in the browser and requires `public/pdf.worker.min.js` to be served from the site root so client-side PDF→JPEG rendering works.
+The worker file is included in `public/` and committed to the repo so you can upload the `out/` contents directly to cPanel without running `npm install` during deploy.
+- If you ever remove `public/pdf.worker.min.js` from the repo, ensure your deploy pipeline runs `npm install` (or runs `node ./scripts/copy-pdf-worker.js`) so the worker is copied into `public/` during build.

 See the repo CI workflow `.github/workflows/ci.yml` for TypeScript + lint checks.